tianyuG/celestial-garden/README.md

   - The list of known serial numbers and corresponding MAC and IP addresses are in [`hwconf.h`](main/hwconf.h).
 In usage, the arrays are zero-indexed.
   - The original list of known serial numbers and corresponding MAC and IP addresses are in [`BOARD_IDENT.csv`](BOARD_IDENT.csv).
 In usage, the list is one-indexed.
   - Only the last three bytes of the Arduino board serial number are needed.
   - To determine the Arduino board serial number, upload a simple patch to Arduino and select _Tools > Get Board Info_ in Arduino IDE, and take note of the last three bytes in the sequence you see in the S/N field.
-For example, the S/N of `41B1592C50553158342E3120FF180E34` (currently board #2) has the last three bytes of `0x18`, `0x0E`, and `0x34`.
+For example, the S/N of `41B1592C50553158342E3120FF180E34` (currently board 2) has the last three bytes of `0x18`, `0x0E`, and `0x34`.
 Consequently, the MAC address (the second entry, or index 1) is `2C:F7:F1:08:39:73` (The Serial Monitor will likely not report the leading zero of `08`), and the IP address (ditto) is `192.168.1.102`.
   - If a board is not documented, the `L` LED on the Arduino board will blink red on and off every 500 milliseconds, and the code will halt.
 - Arduino will wait until the accelerometer comes online and apply correct settings.
 - Arduino will setup local network by using known MAC and IP addresses.
   - If local network setup fails, it will provide a warning on Serial Monitor, the `L` LED on Arduino board will blink red on and off every 500 milliseconds, and the program will halt.
+- Arduino will initialise over-the-air firmware update module is `ENABLE_OTA` macro is set (it is set by default).
 - Lightstrip will come on for five seconds in white.
 The initial setup is complete after this.

 If Arduino is connected over USB, it will provide diagnostics over Serial Monitor in Arduino IDE (if `DISPLAY_DIAG` macro is set, which is the case by default).